 - Textured: All polygons are filled with textures and object colours.
 The textured mode can be activated by selecting the Textured button or pressing 6.

 - You can always overlay wireframe independent of the viewing mode by enabling Wireframe on Shaded/Textured in the View Settings menu or pressing 7.

 Viewport settings are stored per-viewport together with your scene data.
 This means that when you re-open a scene, you will get exactly the same viewport settings while you were saving the scene.

-Note: Global viewport settings can be changed by selectionfrom the main menu.
+Note: Global viewport settings can be changed by selection Viewport Preferences.from the main menu.
 See also

 |Edit Bookmark...||Edit camera bookmarks (more info).|